Autonomous Vehicles

 We are living with streets that have been designed around the car – for the last 80 years priority has been given to the motor vehicle and traffic flow.
 This needs to change.

 Technology should not be introduced at the expense of pedestrian or cyclist freedom to use roads and pavements safely and conveniently.
-If AVs are to be successfully introduced, they must adhere to the Hierachy of Road Users, the Highway Code (including pedestrian priority at side roads) and should be part of the solution to re-design our streets to put the most vulnerable at the heart of change.
+If AVs are to be successfully introduced, they must adhere to the Hierarchy of Road Users, the Highway Code (including pedestrian priority at side roads) and should be part of the solution to re-design our streets to put the most vulnerable at the heart of change.